Do you think you’re an expert?

 Whether you’re impeccable at organizing, a whiz with data or great at running groups, most people have NO idea how to do what you do…and certainly couldn’t get paid for it…and probably would pay you to do it for them.

 So yes, even if you’re doing what you consider to be a decent job at your chosen profession or business, you’re probably an expert.

 And if something is natural for you and you don’t really have to try at it, you’re an expert too.

 Plus, if you’re good at something AND you have other talents (or expertise) that support it and set you apart (which I know you do), you’re even more valuable in your expert status.

 Decide that you’re an expert

 This is where you actually get to control how people see you.
-It’s also where lots of women start to get uncomfortable…so humor me for a moment.
+It’s also where many women start to get uncomfortable.

-A few years ago, I had the pleasure of working with an incredible mentor (that some of you know) named Ali Brown.
-She began her career as a copywriter and eventually branched out on her own and started sending email newsletters (like the one you’re reading now but, back in the day, they were not so common).
-She also started calling herself the “Ezine Queen” and sold products that taught people how to monetize them.
+Years ago, I worked with an incredible mentor.
+She began her career as a copywriter and eventually branched out on her own and started sending email newsletters - like the one you’re reading now but, back in the day, they were not so common.
+She soon dubbed herself the “Ezine Queen” and sold products teaching people how to monetize them.

-What I LOVE about Ali is that she decided that she was an ezine expert.
-No one told her she was and, truth be told, she didn’t have all that much experience with ezines before she dubbed herself the queen…she just did and became it.
+What I LOVE is that she decided that she was an ezine expert.
+No one told her she was and she didn’t even have that much experience with ezines before she dubbed herself the queen.
+She just did it and became it.

-So while you don’t have to be the queen of anything, please know that you ARE and that, even if it feels uncomfortable or you’re not sure you can live up to it, YOU get to claim your expertise in whatever way feels right.
+So while you don’t have to be the queen of anything, please know that you are - and even if you’re not sure you can live up to it, YOU get to claim your expertise in whatever way feels right.